XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 ![Screenshot: Step 1, hello world equivalent](img/javascript-wallet-1.png)

-1. Update `index.js` by adding the following snippet below the import section at the top of the file below the `path` import:
+1. Update `index.js` by adding the following snippet in the import section at the top of the file below the `path` import:

 ```javascript
 const xrpl = require("xrpl")